AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 ```
 <br>
 You're made it with the install.   <br>
-Read our logcollectors on our comapany sites <br>
+Read the documenten on our logcollectors on our comapany sites <br>
 <br>
 <HR>
 Abby Eeninwkinkel 2013